chrism1001/codepath-prework/README.md

 The following **additional** features are implemented:

-* [X] Ability to track a score.
-This score is reset everytime the game is won or lost.
+* [X] Ability to track a score and strikes.
+This score and strikes are reset everytime the game is won or lost.

 ## Video Walkthrough (GIF)